Julia Temple, Director

 Julia and her husband, Greg, have made their home in Winchester, VA since 2020 and she joined BCWS in 2022.
 If there’s not work to be done at the Cove, Julia is likely writing a letter, cooking lentils, walking to the library, or creating something from her vast collection of fabric and yarn.

 Again a huge thank you and debt of gratitude to Annie, Jennifer ‘10, and David, who continue to ensure BCWS programming is going strong!
 Their counsel, overall know-how and know-wheres, and a good handoff of curriculum and program wisdom will be vitally helpful to Julia.
 They each will be extremely important resources and supports in this transition, and we thank them for that!

 David Sicree has been the caretaker of the Burgundy Center for Wildlife Studies for over 20 years.
 He has a deep knowledge of the facilities, logistics, and program.

-The camp is staffed by high school, college, and graduate students and teachers, most of whom were once BCWS campers themselves, and are knowledgeable in specific areas of the natural world.
+The camp is staffed by high school, college, and graduate students and teachers, who were once BCWS campers and are knowledgeable in specific areas of the natural world.